WA Financial Counselling: Disaster Preparedness, Response and Recovery Framework

 5. Determine the impact of the project on various stakeholders through an evaluation.

-CSI UWA is using a Developmental Evaluation approach to the design of the FCNDR Framework.
+CSI UWA has used a Developmental Evaluation approach to the design of the FCNDR Framework.
 Developmental Evaluation provides support for the design of programs (such as the development of the FCNDR Framework) by providing timely feedback that can be used to adapt and improve the program.

-“A key component of this project is identifying training and resources needs to support financial counsellors to best assist communities affected by natural disasters,” said Dr Atkins.
+“A key component of this project was identifying training and resources needs to support financial counsellors to best assist communities affected by disasters,” said Dr Atkins.

-CSI UWA is conducting an outcomes evaluation which provides information about the observed changes, or ‘impacts’ produced by the project.
-For example, the outcomes evaluation will determine the impact of the training and educational components on the knowledge, skills and confidence of the financial counsellors in assisting vulnerable people to prepare for, manage and recover from natural disasters.
+CSI UWA has conducted an outcomes evaluation which provides information about the observed changes, or ‘impacts’ produced by the project.
+For example, the outcomes evaluation determines the impact of the training and educational components on the knowledge, skills and confidence of the financial counsellors in assisting vulnerable people to prepare for, manage and recover from disasters.